AlaaKH123/Pipline-DevSecOps/README.md

 **Phase 3: CI/CD Setup**

 1. **Install Jenkins for Automation:**
-    - Install Jenkins on the our instance to automate deployment:
+    - Install Jenkins on our localhost to automate deployment:
     Install Java

     ```bash